 Dear Gerd,

 It was very important that you had a thorough cardiological examination.
-One possibility for your description is the so-called cardiac migraine.
-This causes similar symptoms to those you describe.
-This form is not included in the international headache classification. however, it is well known in the literature.
-Many patients also know that they develop chest tightness and chest pain during a migraine, which is often attributed to triptan use.
-This can also be this corresponding sub-form.
+One possibility for your symptoms is so-called cardiac migraine.
+This involves similar symptoms to those you describe.
+Although this form is not included in the International Classification of Headache Disorders, it is well-documented in the literature.
+Many patients also experience chest tightness and pain during a migraine, which is often attributed to triptan use.
+This could also be the corresponding subtype.

 Kind regards